What personal computer equipment is recommended at NNU?

 - CD-R, CD-RW or DVD-R's for additional storage of large class projects

-- Ethernet extension cord (for network connection in dorms)
+- Ethernet extension cord (for network connections where wireless is not available)

 The NNU Bookstore stocks smaller computer supplies and software at competitive prices for the convenience of students.